cainmagi/Dockerfiles/README.md

 - [x] Enhance the launchers of system menu and panels.
 - [x] Set the user as `xubuntu`, and provide the `--root` mode.
-- [ ] Make python version auto-detected, which means `XUBUNTU_COMPAT` would be removed.
+- [x] Make python version auto-detected, which means `XUBUNTU_COMPAT` has been removed.
 - [ ] Add options for installing some extra apps, like PyCharm and GIMP.
 - [ ] Enhance the VNC support by OpenSSL entryption.
 - [ ] Upgrade the Jupyter Lab script.